Das VIBT Imaging-Center

 There is no comparable discovery of humanity like the collecting lens.
 The immense outer space and the infinite small can be viewed by lenses.
 Only by means of lenses, Galilei brought us the boundless universe and, Leeuwenhoek discovered living creatures not bigger than a few microns.
 The polished glasses really meant a revolution to the relationship of humans and their environment.
 With microscope lenses, one can have a closer look to nature and observe details which are usually out of sight and hidden from our busy daily life.

 Are you interested in exploring the „small world”?
-You can visit now the bioimaging core facility of our university.
-The long-desired microscope center has been established in the Muthgasse complex and harbours five high-end microscopes: two video microscopes, one of them dedicated to live cell imaging; the other one is designed for total internal reflection fluorescence microscopy, two confocal laser scanning microscopes and a laser microdissection microscope.
+You can visit the bioimaging core facility of our university in Muthgasse Campus.
+It offers two video microscopes, one of them dedicated to live cell imaging, the other one is designed for total internal reflection fluorescence microscopy, two confocal laser scanning microscopes, including a gated-STED super-resolution modul and a laser microdissection microscope.